bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 * Ensure your project has the `hazelcast-docker-swarm-discovery-spi` artifact dependency declared in your maven pom or gradle build file as described above.
 Or build the jar yourself and ensure the jar is in your project's classpath.

-* Configure your hazelcast.xml configuration file to use the `DockerSwarmDiscoveryStrategy` (similar to the below): [See hazelcast-docker-swarm-discovery-spi-example.xml](src/main/resources/hazelcast-docker-swarm-discovery-spi-example.xml) for an example with documentation of options.
+* Configure your hazelcast.xml configuration file to use the `DockerSwarmDiscoveryStrategy` and `SwarmMemberAddressProvider` (similar to the below): [See hazelcast-docker-swarm-discovery-spi-example.xml](src/main/resources/hazelcast-docker-swarm-discovery-spi-example.xml) for an example with documentation of options.

-**CAVEAT** Due to [hazelcast/issues/10801](https://github.com/hazelcast/hazelcast/issues/10801) you MUST start your Hazelcast instance by first customizing the `AddressPicker` that Hazelcast will use to be the `SwarmAddressPicker`; you can do this in the following way:

 ```
-import org.bitsofinfo.hazelcast.discovery.docker.swarm.SwarmAddressPicker;
-...

 Config conf =new ClasspathXmlConfig("yourHzConfig.xml");

-NodeContext nodeContext = new DefaultNodeContext() {
-    @Override
-    public AddressPicker createAddressPicker(Node node) {
-        return new SwarmAddressPicker(new ILogger() {
-            // you provide the impl... or use provided "SystemPrintLogger"
-        });
-    }
-};

 HazelcastInstance hazelcastInstance = HazelcastInstanceFactory
-        .newHazelcastInstance(conf,"myAppName",nodeContext);
+        .newHazelcastInstance(conf,"myAppName",new DefaultNodeContext());

 ```